 There’s only one Man of Steel, and he’s fictional.
 Here in the real world, men are vulnerable to all kinds of physical hardships, including cancer and other critical illnesses, accidents and disabilities.

-Men are more likely to be diagnosed with conditions such as heart disease and liver disease—which men are twice as likely as women to die from—and certain cancers.2,3 Prostate, colorectal, lung and skin cancers are just some of the cancers that often affect men.4
+Men are more likely to be diagnosed with conditions such as heart disease and liver disease2,3 — with men at risk for heart attack much earlier in life than women.4 Prostate, colorectal, lung and skin cancers are just some of the cancers that often affect men.5

 They also face a greater risk of accidents, and not just from car accidents.
-Jobs with a high risk of occupational injury—construction, commercial fishing, manufacturing, mining—are often dominated by men.5 Together, work and leisure activities put men at high risk of accidental injury—the third-leading cause of death in men, behind only heart disease and cancer.6
+Jobs with a high risk of occupational injury — construction, commercial fishing, manufacturing, mining — are often dominated by men.6 Together, work and leisure activities put men at high risk of accidental injury — the third-leading cause of death in men, behind only heart disease and cancer.7

 Getting men to visit the appropriate care providers is a good start, but one that ultimately relies on their own initiative.
 Your role as the person determining their benefits is more direct: You can help them find a way to combat the high costs of health care.